-Following receipt of the CRL, in order to reduce operating expenses and conserve cash resources, we halted any remaining pre-commercial activities for oral sulopenem and limited spending to essential costs required in connection with the resubmission of the NDA.

-We expect to continue to incur significant expenses and increasing operating losses as we conduct clinical trials of oral sulopenem and sulopenem, seek marketing approval for oral sulopenem if clinical trials are successful, engage in pre-commercialization activities and pursue the development of our sulopenem program in additional indications, including through preclinical and clinical development.
+Following receipt of the complete response letter from the FDA in relation to our NDA for oral sulopenem in July 2021 (the CRL), in order to reduce operating expenses and conserve cash resources, we halted any remaining pre-commercial activities for oral sulopenem and limited spending to essential costs required in connection with the resubmission of the NDA.
+After receiving positive data from our clinical trial, known as REnewed ASsessment of Sulopenem in uUTI caused by Resistant Enterobacterales (REASSURE) comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) in the Augmentin® susceptible population, our board of directors determined that we should focus on a strategic process to sell, license, or otherwise dispose of our rights to sulopenem with the goal of maximizing shareholder value.
+In connection with this strategic process, we have engaged a financial advisor to assist management and the board in evaluating strategic alternatives.
+Following receipt of FDA approval for ORLYNVAHTM in October 2024, efforts to achieve a strategic transaction have been renewed.
+We cannot provide any commitment regarding when or if this strategic process sulopenem.
+In the event our strategic process does not result in any type of transaction, and subject to our ability to raise sufficient capital to fund operations, we expect to continue to incur significant expenses and increasing operating losses as we prepare to commercialize ORLYNVAHTM, seek marketing approval for other product candidates, if clinical trials are successful, and engage and pursue the development of our sulopenem program in additional indications, including through preclinical and clinical development.
 Our expenses will also increase substantially if and as we:

-- •initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates and/or may be conducted in response to the CRL; - •establish sales, marketing and distribution capabilities either directly or through a third-party, to commercialize oral sulopenem and/or sulopenem in the United States if we obtain marketing approval from the FDA; - •establish manufacturing and supply chain capacity sufficient to provide commercial quantities of oral sulopenem and/or sulopenem, if we obtain marketing approval and undertake commercialization activities; - •pursue the development of our sulopenem program in additional indications; - •maintain, expand, defend and protect our intellectual property portfolio; - •hire additional clinical, scientific and commercial personnel; - •add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - •acquire or in-license other product candidates or technologies.
+•establish sales, marketing and distribution capabilities either directly or through a third-party, to commercialize ORLYNVAHTM in the United States;

+•establish sales, marketing and distribution capabilities either directly or through a third-party, to commercialize sulopenem in additional indications and/or any future product candidates in the United States, if we obtain marketing approval from the FDA;

+•establish manufacturing and supply chain capacity sufficient to provide commercial quantities of ORLYNVAHTM and undertake commercialization activities;

+•establish manufacturing and supply chain capacity sufficient to provide commercial quantities of sulopenem in additional indications and/or any future product candidates, if we obtain marketing approval, and undertake commercialization activities;

+•pursue the development of our sulopenem program in additional indications;

+•maintain, expand, defend and protect our intellectual property portfolio;

+•hire additional clinical, scientific and commercial personnel;

+•add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts;

+·acquire or in-license other product candidates or technologies; and

+•initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates.